-Please use either A or B below to restore ArtMesh created before 3.0.04 that cannot be edited properly.
+Please use either method A or B below to restore an ArtMesh created before 3.0.04 that cannot be edited properly.

 [Recovery Method A]

-- Select and delete ArtMesh in an incorrect state from the parts palette.
+- Select and delete the ArtMesh in an incorrect state from the Parts palette.

-- From the Project Palette > Images for Models, select the image you wish to revive and right-click to “Create ArtMesh”.
+- From the project palette -> Model Guide Image, select the image you wish to restore and right-click to “Create ArtMesh.”